nis-seu/RTX-IFTTT-demo/README.md

   6. If you use route(like, Brume(GL-MV1000)) to run the code, the file path of this project should be set to the Absolute Path (AP).
 ## Run the new Applet in real time
  Run the real_time.py, and then turn on the Wemo Smart Plug.
 After about 6 seconds, the Yeelight LED Bulb will be turned on.
-## Author
+## Contacts
+ 1. Daoming Li.
+E-mail: lidaoming0219@seu.edu.cn
+ 2. Yuchen Zhao.
+E-mail: zyc@seu.edu.cn
- 1. Kai Dong.
+ 3. Kai Dong.
 E-mail: dk@seu.edu.cn
- 2. Yakun Zhang.
-E-mail: zyk@seu.edu.cn
- 3. Yuchen Zhao.
-E-mail: zyc@seu.edu.cn
- 4. Daoming Li.
-E-mail: lidaoming0219@seu.edu.cn